SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 - **Assertion:** the set has still one element.

-#### How do we declare a test in Pharo?
+### A test in Pharo

 This is really easy to declare one test: we define one class \(that will host multiple test definitions\) and one method per test.

+Usually a class of tests inherits from the class `TestCase`.
+We will explain later what inherits means.
+Basically it says that a class of tests should behave (know how to execute tests) as the class `TestCase` and we do not have to reimplement everything.

-Here the class `MyExampleSetTest` should inherit from `TestCase`.
-It is the place to define the tests related to the class `Set`.
+Here using the `<<` message we create the class `MyExampleSetTest` that inherits from `TestCase`.
+It will be the place to define the tests related to the class `Set`.

 ```
 TestCase << #MyExampleSetTest
 	package: 'MySetTest'
 ```

 Now we can define one test expression as a method.
-There is one constraint: the method selector should start with `test`.
+There is one constraint: the method selector should start with the string `test`.

+Here we write as Pharo test, the second test described previously: we make sure that when requested to add twice the same element a set only adds one.

 ```
-MyExampleSetTest >> testAddTwice
+MyExampleSetTest >> testAddTwiceTheSameElementOnlyAddOne
 	| s |
 	s := Set new.
 	self assert: s isEmpty.